Signalpilot/signalpilot-docs/docs/sp-rcs-reversal-structure.md

 | `BeH` | Bearish Harami |
 | `TT`  | Tweezer Top |

-> Hover a label to inspect the exact bar it references.
+> 💡 Hover a label to inspect the exact bar it references.

 ---

 ## 🕹️ Use it in practice

-1. **Wait for a label** at candle close.
+1. ⏱️ **Wait for a label** at candle **close**.
-2. A **bullish label below** a candle hints at a possible bounce.
+2. ⬇️ A **bullish label below** a candle hints at a possible bounce.
-3. A **bearish label above** a candle hints at a possible turn down.
+3. ⬆️ A **bearish label above** a candle hints at a possible turn down.
-4. Add your own tools (support/resistance, trendlines, volume) before acting.
+4. 🧰 Add your own tools (support/resistance, trendlines, volume) before acting.

 ---